palewire/refinitiv-data-python-cookbook/docs/src/index.md

 # Refinitiv Data Python Cookbook

-Practical examples for users of [Refintiv Data Library for Python](https://pypi.org/project/refinitiv-data/)
+Practical examples for users of [Refinitiv Data Library for Python](https://pypi.org/project/refinitiv-data/)

 ## What this is